 Canadian Diamonds: Ethical origin diamonds referred to Canadian Diamonds are accompanied by certificates due to Canada having strict labor and environmental regulations.

-Botswana Diamonds: The diamond mining industry in Botswana is reputed for contributing to development of jobs and infrastructure in various local communities.
+Botswana Diamonds: The diamond mining industry in Botswana is reputed for contributing to the development of jobs and infrastructure in various local communities.

 No need for mining eliminates land and water disruption

-Carbon footprint is significantly lower than normal diamond mining
+The carbon footprint is significantly lower than normal diamond mining

 Still as brilliant and durable, while being more affordable